Ava-Vispilio/SC4064/Assignment 1/Results.md

 | 16×16      | 1×1 = 1       | 256               | 16                          | 16                           |
 | 32×32      | 1×1 = 1       | 1024              | 32                          | 32 (one long coalesced chunk)|

-With **8×8 blocks**, each row of the block has only 8 threads with consecutive j, so they issue one coalesced read of 8 elements of A. With **32×32 blocks**, 32 threads share a row and read 32 consecutive elements — a longer coalesced segment, so fewer transactions per row of A. Also, 32×32 has 1024 threads per block (many warps) vs 64 for 8×8, so **occupancy** is much higher: more warps per SM to hide memory latency.
-So 32×32 wins on both coalescing (longer contiguous reads) and occupancy (more threads per block), matching the observed FLOPS: 8×8 ~1.23e+12, 32×32 ~3.04e+12.
+With 8×8 blocks, each row of the block has only 8 threads with consecutive j, so they issue one coalesced read of 8 elements of A. With 32×32 blocks, 32 threads share a row and read 32 consecutive elements (a longer coalesced segment) so fewer transactions per row of A

+Also, 32×32 has 1024 threads per block (many warps) vs 64 for 8×8, so occupancy is much higher (more warps per SM to hide memory latency).
+This has NOT been verified, mind you

+So 32×32 wins on both coalescing (longer contiguous reads) and occupancy (more threads per block), matching the observed FLOPS